HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#9_
+_#9_ - **Syntax**

-Syntax: Syntax refers to the set of rules that govern the structure of a program written in a particular language.
+Syntax refers to the set of rules that govern the structure of a program written in a particular language.
 Examples of syntax include the way that statements are terminated, the way that function calls are formatted, and the way that code blocks are denoted.

 <details open><summary>Examples</summary>
 <p>